Scholarships

 Amount of the scholarship: up to 8,500.00 euros.

-Please send your complete application by 1 April or 1 August by e-mail to the Böckler-Mare-Balticum Foundation office: geschaeftsstelle@boeckler-mare-balticum-stiftung.de
+Please send your complete application till 1 August by e-mail to the Böckler-Mare-Balticum Foundation office: geschaeftsstelle@boeckler-mare-balticum-stiftung.de

 Dr Ulrike Nürnberger